 Renowned visionary, entrepreneur, business developer and philanthropist Ed Noble passed away Sunday, Dec.
 4, 2016, at his home in Atlanta, Georgia, after a lengthy illness.
 He was 88 years old.

-Edward Everett Noble was the son of Lloyd Noble, founder of The Samuel Roberts Noble Foundation.
-He served on the Noble Foundation Board of Trustees for more than half a century, from 1951 to 2003.
+Edward Everett Noble was the son of Lloyd Noble, founder of Noble Research Institute.
+He served on the Noble Research Institute Board of Trustees for more than half a century, from 1951 to 2003.
 He also served as a director of Noble Affiliates, Inc.

-Ed Noble served the Noble Foundation as a trustee member from 1951 to 2003.
+Ed Noble served the Noble Research Institute as a trustee member from 1951 to 2003.
 Here he is pictured alongside fellow board members (from left) C.C.
 Forbes, Edgar Holt, Sam Noble, Ann Noble Brown, Ed Noble, Dr. A. A. Kemnitz and James Thompson, in 1955.

 Noble was born in 1928 in Ardmore, Oklahoma, to Lloyd and Vivian Noble.
 He spent his formative youth in Ardmore before attending St. John's Military Academy in Delafield, Wisconsin, and the University of Oklahoma, where he earned a Bachelor of Science degree in geology.
 After college, he worked in the West Texas Division of the family business, Samedan Oil Corporation.